homsluo/Java-Learning/POJO.md

 ---

 ## Rules:
-(1)class must be public： every object can communicate (2)
+(1)Class must be public：Every object can communicate

+(2)